Uniform price auction with quantity constraints

 The plan of the paper is as follows.
-Section 2 contains a two-bidder example.
-Section 3 contains the main characterization: It introduces an iterative procedure for finding a Nash equilibrium outcome under semi-complete information as well as an ascending auction under incomplete information that has this outcome as a dominant strategy equilibrium.
-Section 4 contains several extensions.
-Section 5 concludes.
+The next section presents an analysis of the two-bidder case to pave the way to subsequent materials smoothly.
+Section 3 contains the main characterization: It introduces an iterative procedure for finding an equilibrium outcome as well as an ascending auction that has this outcome as a dominant strategy equilibrium.
+Section 4 concludes. \ve